CommittedTeam/CommitCanvas/README.md

   - Capitalize the subject line and each paragraph
   - Use the imperative mood in the subject line
   - Wrap subject line at 72 characters

-Commitcnavas also automatically attaches the conventional commit label to the commit message
+  - automatically attach the conventional commit label to the commit message

 Other features mentioned above are under development and will be added to CommitCanvas in the near future.
 Please see the [issues](https://github.com/CommittedTeam/CommitCanvas/issues) for more information.